 - Automated real-time guidance.
 Provide a screen pop to agents during a call when predictive analytics have shown a high probability of a successful upsell.

 - Easy access to valuable information that can help employees do their jobs better.
 Available both on request and pro-actively provided, use an SMS chatbot to query an agent’s customer sat score or query overall center adherence (for a workforce planner or manager).

 - A fun environment where employees can interact with their peers.
 Add individual and team gamification with awards and badges.

 Yes, these enhancements are more complex than adding a stone tip to a spear, but they are easily doable, and many software providers are starting to introduce these improvements into their contact center software.
 Aspect has been a pioneer in employee engagement, introducing the first icon and widget-based workforce optimization interface in 2014.
 Since then, we’ve added many of the above features, and we have recently introduced intelligent automation for employees at all levels, which we aptly call Workforce AI, i.e., Artificial Intelligence for the contact center workforce.

 Robert Moore is Senior Manager, Product Marketing at Aspect.
 He may be reached at Robert.firstname.lastname@example.org.

 Aspect is on a mission to simplify and improve customer engagement.
-Our enterprise software is used by millions of agents every year and supports billions of consumer interactions around the world.
+Our enterprise software is used by millions of agents every year and supports billions of consumer interactions around the world, we gve our customers the SAP S/4HANA overview.
 Our best-of-breed contact center and workforce optimization applications help companies keep agents engaged while providing exceptional customer service experiences.
 Our flexible, highly scalable solutions for self-service and live interaction management and workforce optimization are available on-premises or in any hosted, private or public cloud environment.
 For more information, visit www.aspect.com.